โ† Back to Blog

 Hover over the player name in the Value Finder to see the quick tooltip โ€” does the model projection support the bet?
 Is the MIQ score favorable?
 Is the hit rate positive?
 If both edge indicators are green, that's a strong multi-signal confirmation.

 Click the player name to open the full Player Details Panel.
-For batters, check the pitch grid to understand why the matchup is favorable.
+For batters, check the MatchIQ Breakdown pitch grid to understand why the matchup is favorable, the Batted Ball Profile to see recent batted ball quality, and click "View full MIQ HQ for this game" to explore the entire lineup's pitch-type matchup data.
 For pitchers, check the arsenal and recent starts.

 Step 6: Check Game Logs (Optional)